That is right. You will have fewer page views in those one-to-two seconds, decrease customer satisfaction, and see fewer conversions.

 In our example, using Dental Marketing Guy, the GTmetrix speed test results are:

 Now let us see where we can make improvements on specific metrics.
 Boost Your site speed with these five ways to cut the time it takes your home page to load.

-Minification refers to stripping out characters in your site’s code that is unnecessary and does not change its functionality.
+Minification refers to stripping out unnecessary characters in your site's code and does not change its functionality.

 Examples include removing unnecessary line breaks, white spaces, comments, redundant code, and characters.